-(2) There shall be a minimum of five classifications of Manufacturing certificates including:
+(2) There shall be a minimum of six classifications of Manufacturing certificates including:

 (A) Artisan Cultivator.

 (i) The registration fee for an Artisan Cultivator shall be an annual fee of five thousand dollars ($5000).This fee may be waived or refunded if a crop fails to yield its expected harvest.

-(ii) For purposes of this chapter, “artisan cultivation” means Cannabis cultivated by an artisan cultivator with no more than five hundred thousand dollars ($500,000) in net annual sales in the calendar year.
+(ii) For purposes of this chapter, “artisan cultivation” means Cannabis cultivated by an artisan cultivator with no more than five hundred thousand dollars ($500,000) in net annual sales or earnings in the calendar year.

-(iii) The application for an Artisan Cultivator shall be more streamlined in comparison to other applications developed pursuant to this chapter.
-The commission may not limit the total number of Artisan Cultivators.
+(iii) The Commission may not limit the total number of Artisan Cultivators.

 (iv) The Commission shall compile and update an official list of California’s world-famous Cannabis appellations, including, but not limited to, Humboldt County, Mendocino County, Trinity County, Santa Cruz County, Gold Country, and the Emerald Triangle.
 Cannabis cultivated by an artisan cultivator may be labeled according to the official county and regional appellation where the Cannabis was cultivated.
 An artisan cultivator may submit official appellations to the Commission for consideration.

-(v) Cannabis cultivated by an artisan cultivator with no more than one hundred thousand dollars ($100,000) in net annual sales in the calendar year may be labeled “homegrown.”
+(v) Cannabis cultivated by an artisan cultivator with no more than one hundred thousand dollars ($100,000) in net annual sales or earnings in the calendar year may be labeled “homegrown.”
 All other cannabis cultivated by an artisan cultivator may be labeled as having been cultivated by an artisan cultivator.

 (B) Commercial Nursery.

-(i) The registration fee for a Commercial Cultivator shall be an annual fee of ten thousand dollars ($10,000) plus one hundred and fifty dollars ($150), per 100 square feet of cannabis plant canopy.
+(i) The registration fee for a Commercial Cultivator shall be an annual fee of ten thousand dollars ($10,000) plus one hundred and fifty dollars ($150), per 100 square feet of Cannabis Plant Canopy.
 This fee may be waived or refunded if a crop fails to yield its expected harvest and the refund or amount waived shall be apportioned based upon the actual square feet harvested.
 When cultivation occurs within a structure that uses electrical lighting as its primary source and the cultivation has its energy usage offset by solar power or other clean energy systems, the $150 per 100 square foot fee shall be prorated based on energy savings as determined by industry standard measures, up to a 100% waiver, where 100% or more of the energy is offset.